Matilda Bay Brewing Company: History

-In 2012, the company opened the Matilda Bay Brewery Bar in the former Cadbury factory building in Port Melbourne, relocating the brewery operations from Dandenong.
+In 2012, the company opened the Matilda Bay Brewery Bar in the former Cadbury factory building in Port Melbourne, relocating its brewery operations from Dandenong.
 The Brewery Bar was finally closed in 2014 with production of Matilda Bay beers moved to the Cascade Brewery in Hobart.

 In 2019, Carlton & United Breweries and original founder Phil Sexton went into partnership to re-establish the brand, with a new brewery built in the Yarra Valley.
-The Yak beers were disconnected from the Matilda Bay brand and are brewed in Carlton United Breweries facilities across the country, with Matilda Bay Brewing Company brewing a new range of beers out of their Yarra Valley Brewery.
+The Yak beers were disconnected from the Matilda Bay brand and are brewed in Carlton & United Breweries facilities across the country, with Matilda Bay Brewing Company brewing a new range of beers out of its Yarra Valley brewery.